raeldc/kojo-project/README.md

 Many RAD frameworks out there forces you to learn "a certain way" of doing things which, once you've learned that way, it will undoubtedly make your life easier.
 These RADFs seem to say **"Forget your habits, forget your style, this is how we want you to do things"**.

-This is good for most people, but not for some like me.
-Technology evolves so fast that when it's time to move on, I don't wanna be stuck with this "certain way".
+This is good for most people, but not for some.
+Technology evolves so fast that when it's time to move on, you don't wanna be stuck with this "certain way".

-What I love about Kohana 3 is that it doesn't force you to learn something entirely new.
+What's unqiue about Kohana 3 is that it doesn't force you to learn something entirely new.
 It accepts developers as they are, and they can leave as they are.
 You don't need to unlearn your good habits and coding style, only your bad.
 But even if you want to leave Kohana, you're not stuck with it, you can take the skills you learned, along with your code somewhere else.
 **Kohana gets out of the developer's way but assists them on things that really matter.**